acubb/HGAbilities2021/README.md

 Notes:
   - Requires BukkitGames, LibsDisguises, and ProtocolLib plugins
-  - This repository holds the source code for the HGAbilities2021 plugin
+  - This repository holds the source code for the HGKits plugin